COSC1127-AI/pacman-contest-cluster/README.md

 ### Overview of marking process: ###

 1. The script authenticate to all workers.
-2. Then the script will collect all the teams, as per _--teams-root_ option.
+2. Then the script will collect all the teams.
 - If option **--ignore-file-name-format** is given, then it will simply collect the teamnames from the <teamname>.zip files, otherwise:
     - Will collect each file with pattern s<student number>_<timestamp>.zip
     - If student number is not registered in any team as per mapping given by _--team-names-file_ then the file is